 Thankfully, the federal government has certain requirements for long-haul truckers to abide by.
 Section 392.14 of the U.S. Code of Federal Motor Carrier Safety Regulations states that when truckers are driving in poor weather conditions, they must exercise good judgment and drive defensively.
 They’re also required to reduce their speed, use their lights and be ready to stop on a dime.
 This is harder than you might imagine, with thousands of pounds behind them to weigh them down.
 Still, following these requirements can prevent accidents and ensure the ones that do occur aren’t as catastrophic.

-Driver Error is the Leading Cause of Truck Accidents
+Driver Error is the Leading Cause of Commercial Vehicle Accidents

-Truck drivers have special licenses, years of experience behind the wheel and training to handle the unique challenges of driving tractor trailers.
+Drivers of commercial vehicles are required to have special drivers licenses, years of experience behind the wheel and training to handle the unique challenges of driving tractor trailers.
 Regardless, the American Trucking Association reports that a majority of truck accidents are due to driver error.
 When under pressure to meet deadlines and power through long shifts, many drivers turn to substances to get through.
 From caffeine to more serious drugs, these substances can impact a driver’s decision making skills.

 Even when drivers stay clean, fatigue can set in, clouding their ability to make good choices at the wheel.
 Driving distracted is another common problem.
 Truckers face the same temptations to text and drive as any other motorist.
 All these can add up to serious mistakes made at the wheel.
 Enough of these mistakes can often result in a serious accident.